Phone: (202) 296-5505 Email: info@winvale.com

 How to Maintain Your GSA Schedule Contract: An Essential Checklist

 We know it can be a lot to balance between finding contracting opportunities and making sure you are keeping up with your contract.
-So we created a quick but extensive checklist to help you keep track of your contract maintenance obligations.
+So, we created a quick yet extensive checklist to help you keep track of your contract maintenance obligations.

 GSA Contract Maintenance Checklist: